 Scale: Excellent | Very Good | Good | Fair

-4. Limit your answer options per question
+4. Limit your number of answers per question

 5. Provide 'No Opinion' answer options (when necessary)

 By including a ‘neutral’ answer option, such as ‘N/A’, ‘Prefer not to Answer’ or ‘No Opinion’, you give respondents the choice to opt-out.
 If they aren’t given this choice, they have to select another answer.
 Which means that the data isn’t accurate.